QuantEcon/lecture-source-jl/rst_files/multi_agent_models/uncertainty_traps.rst

 * The output of active entrepreneurs is observable, supplying a noisy signal that helps everyone inside the model infer fundamentals

-* Entrepreneurs update their beliefs about fundamentals using Bayes' Law, implemented via :doc:`Kalman filtering <kalman>`
+* Entrepreneurs update their beliefs about fundamentals using Bayes' Law, implemented via :doc:`Kalman filtering <../tools_and_techniques/kalman>`

 Uncertainty traps emerge because: